How to Play Omaha Poker – PLO Poker Rules and Strategy

 Omaha Poker Strategy and Tips

 Now that you’re up to speed with how to play, here’s some expert advice to help take your game to the next level.
-Apply these Omaha poker tips and you’re sure to improve quickly.
+Apply these Omaha poker tips, and you’ll be sure to improve quickly.

 • Forget everything about Hold’em.
 The first point to realize is that Omaha and Hold’em are quite different.
 The rules might look essentially the same, but the strategy involved is totally different.
 Don’t approach Omaha as if it were Hold’em.